Rock Hill DUI Arrest? We Can Help.

 By driving on South Carolina roads, you “impliedly consent” to breath testing.
 However, under your 5th Amendment criminal rights, you can refuse to submit a breath sample or “refuse to blow.”
 That refusal will stand in your criminal case, but there are immediate consequences on the civil or Department of Motor Vehicles (DMV) side of your case.
 The immediate punishment, even if you are subsequently acquitted in the criminal case, is loss of license (SC resident) or driving privileges (out of state resident) for six (6) months.
 Also, if you submit to breath testing but your reported blood alcohol content (BAC) is 0.15% or greater, the same suspension for six (6) months will apply.
 The six (6) month suspension if for a first offense DUI charge.
 Subsequent arrests for DUI will result in greater initial suspensions and can result in permanent revocation.
 Here is the good news.
 You can challenge your suspension by filing an appeal within thirty (30) days of arrest.

-We would like an opportunity to personally meet and be interviewed to handle your case.
+We would honor an opportunity to personally meet with you and be interviewed to handle your case.
+Ask us the hard questions.
 Call 803-554-4157 or email Robert@RJRlaw.com today for a private consultation.
 We look forward to helping you and your family.
 Call us now and let’s get started.